stefanwatermann/XPack/README.md

 | @Author | no | Developer name |
 | @Category | no | Can be used to categorize components. |
 | @Depends | no | Comma-separated list of component Guids on to this component has a dependency in any manner |

+Please note that Attribute values can be set (or changed) within the XOJO IDE only and not by the package manager client later on.

 ## Conditions and Limitation